Find out more about Cathy Toogood

 Festivals aside, the city’s combination of history, architecture and culture is the reason why so many head to Edinburgh for a UK city break.
 Edinburgh Castle (Castlehill, EH1 2NG; 0131 225 9846), the most visited tourist attraction in Scotland, is perhaps the city’s showpiece, while the drama of the Royal Mile shows off Edinburgh’s Old Town perfectly.

 Meanwhile, the buzz of the Grassmarket is the ideal setting for a night out and the hike up to Arthur’s Seat reveals dramatic panoramas of the city and the surrounding area.

-For another adventure close to home, consider While the weather can be unreliable at any time of year, the nightlife and culture on offer in the Irish capital should more than compensate.
+While the weather can be unreliable at any time of year, the nightlife and culture on offer in Dublin should more than compensate.

 If you’re after a taste of the “craic”, you’ll find bucketloads of this famous Irish conviviality in the city’s numerous bars and pubs.
 For a quieter, more cultured break, you won’t be disappointed either if you choose a boat, literary or walking tour of the city.

 And, whether you’re a fan of the city’s famous beer or not, a trip to the Guinness Storehouse (St James’s Gate, Dublin 8; +353 1 408 4800) is fun for any first-timer to the city.
 You can learn everything from how the black drink is made to how to pull the perfect pint, and then enjoy a glass of Guinness with a view in the Gravity Bar.

 Plus, there’s plenty to do if the sun does shine with outdoor spaces such as the National Botanic Gardens (Glasnevin, Dublin 9; +353 1 804 0300) or the numerous parks and squares where you can spot statues of big-names including Oscar Wilde (Merrion Square) and James Joyce (St Stephen’s Green).